 PaperCut NG is supplied as a self-extracting and self-installing archive.
-The installation is done under the rights of the newly created papercut and temporary root access will be required for part of the install.
-Please have the root password or sudo password handy.
-(Administrators who are after a detailed explanation of the install process should also consult the background information in Chapter 22, PaperCut NG on Linux).
+The installation is done under the rights of the newly created papercut and temporary root access will be required.
+Please have the root password handy.
+(Administrators who are after a detailed explination of the install process should also consult the background information in Chapter 19, PaperCut NG on Linux).